 - poorest man in the world

-- Who is the poorest man in the whole world
+- The poorest man in the whole world